sagehillprosthetics/sageprosthetics/README.md

 ## Usage
 Ask current webmaster for invite to GitHub repo
-Ask current webmaster for the cloudinary keys and login information Email Timothy Guo @ timg51237@gmail.com to add to firebase project: https://console.firebase.google.com/u/0/project/sage-prosthetics/overview
+Ask current webmaster to share google drive folder for the cloudinary key and login information, & documentation Email Timothy Guo @ timg51237@gmail.com to add to firebase project:

+https://console.firebase.google.com/u/0/project/sage-prosthetics/overview

 ### Instructions (all commands to be typed in terminal)